 - Physical Fitness

 Following 12 weeks basic military training at RNZAF Base Woodbourne, you’ll be required to pass a four-week Corporal Qualifying Course to confirm your rank as Acting Corporal.
-You’ll then attend an eight-week Combined Non-Commissioned Officer Aircrew Course, primarily at RNZAF Base Ohakea, before beginning training in your specialist role.
+You’ll then be posted to 42 SQN to complete an 8 week Combined Non-Commissioned Officer Aircrew Course, covering generic aircrew subjects as well as Aviation Medicine and Survival training.
+You will then be posted to 5 SQN to begin training in your specialist role as an Air Warfare Specialist.

 Salary and benefits